 haha

-TP programs are interpreted, that means I can edit PRs at run time, yes.
-However, FANUC's motion systems reads ahead in the program, to plan the trajectory.
-The "ahead" number of position depends on the movement options, an "ACC" option makes the "ahead" count increase by one, so does "CNT" when non-zero.
-So I keep track of the current movement index in the memory, and start the next motion as if ahead by ~2 positions.
-This is the secret sauce to make the trajectory butter smooth and not have small hiccups/slowdowns.
+ENDTP programs are interpreted, which means I can edit PRs at run time.
+However, FANUC's motion system reads ahead in the program to plan the trajectory.
+The "ahead" number of positions depends on the movement options: an "ACC" option makes the "ahead" count increase by one, and so does "CNT" when non-zero.
+So I keep track of the current movement index in memory, and start the next motion as if ahead by ~2 positions.
+This is the secret sauce to make the trajectory butter-smooth and avoid small hiccups/slowdowns.

-The goal of this project is to reverse engineer a complex system, but also to prove to people the tech exists for revolutionary transports, I need to interest people into my project, for visitors of sciences fairs, school visits...
-This means I have to make a mockup both practical, easy to 3D print (this is my only available manufacturing solution), and make it appealing.
+The goal of this project is to reverse-engineer a complex system, but also to prove to people that the tech exists for revolutionary transport.
+I need to interest people in my project, for visitors of science fairs, school visits, and so on.
+This means I have to make a mockup that is practical, easy to 3D-print (this is my only available manufacturing solution), and appealing.

 As my project evolved, so did the Super Heavy booster's real design.
-Accounting to usual iterations, I made 4 different versions.
+Accounting for the usual iterations, I made 4 different versions.

-It stands ~70cm high, made in three sections (actuators, logic/comms, and battery).
-The three parts assemble using a twist-and-lock contraption after the screws were too ugly and unreliable with heavy parts swinging around for hours.
+It stands ~70 cm high, made in three sections (actuators, logic/comms, and battery).
+The three parts assemble using a twist-and-lock mechanism after the screws were too ugly and unreliable with heavy parts swinging around for hours.

-Features an ESP32 (used both for communications, and IMU processing with low-pass filters (Kalmann filters might come later)) Made to fit and hold a whole breadboard, big battery to have autonomy, tight servos holder.
+Features an ESP32 (used both for communications and IMU processing with low-pass filters; Kalman filters might come later).
+Made to fit and hold a whole breadboard, a large battery for autonomy, and a tight servo holder.

 Printed on a BambuLab A1 printer, using 0.2 and 0.4 nozzles, with PLA.